energeist/ACS-4210-makeutility/proposal.md

 ## GOALS

-The goal of this project is to create a utility that can quickly calculate the potential outcomes of a Starcraft II fantasy tournament.
+The goal of this project is to create a utility that can quickly calculate the potential outcomes of a Starcraft II fantasy match between two pro players with data available on record.
 This utility will use data from [publicly available APIs](http://aligulac.com) and information about the current [professional tournament environment](https://liquipedia.net/starcraft2/Main_Page) to make data-informed predictions.

 ## AUDIENCE